Blayke Brailey

-Blayke Brailey (born 23 September 1998) is an Australian rugby league footballer who plays as a for the Cronulla-Sutherland Sharks in the National Rugby League (NRL).
+Blayke Brailey (born 23 September 1998) is an Australian rugby league footballer who plays as a for and co-captains the Cronulla-Sutherland Sharks in the National Rugby League (NRL).
 He is known for his tackling abilities and defensive attributes.

 Background

-Brailey was born in Sydney, Australia.
+Brailey was born in Sydney, New South Wales, Australia.

 He played his junior rugby league for the Aquinas Colts.
-His older brother Jayden is also a hooker who plays for the Newcastle Knights in the National Rugby League.
+His older brother Jayden is also a hooker who plays for the Canberra Raiders in the National Rugby League.

 Playing career

 2018

 Brailey played for Cronulla's feeder club side Newtown Jets in the 2018 Intrust Super Premiership NSW grand final against Canterbury-Bankstown at Leichhardt Oval which Newtown lost 18–12.

 2019

 Brailey made his first grade debut in round 1 of the 2019 NRL season against the Newcastle Knights.

 Brailey played for Cronulla's feeder side Newtown in their Canterbury Cup NSW grand final victory over the Wentworthville Magpies at Bankwest Stadium.
 Newtown won the match 20–15 after extra-time.

 The following week, Brailey played in the NRL State Championship final for Newtown against the Burleigh Bears at ANZ Stadium which Newtown won on the final siren after trailing Burleigh 16–14 to win 20–16.